 The best thing you can do for your skin during the day is to make sure it’s protected and still has all the nutrients it needs.
-Environmental factors that you expose yourself too, such as air conditioning or central heating, can take a toll so don’t be afraid to reapply formulas such as suncream or touch up with moisturiser.
+Environmental factors that you expose yourself to, such as air conditioning or central heating, can take a toll so don’t be afraid to reapply formulas such as suncream or touch up with moisturiser.
 If you plan on using make-up, around 3pm is generally considered a good time to apply more, especially if you have oily skin.
 However, it’s important that you don’t go overboard and that you try to choose cosmetic products that won’t harm or upset your skin.
-Our friends over at Jan de Vries offer an amazing range of natural, organic and cruelty-free make-up products you can peruse, including award-winning brands such as Inika, Pacifica and Dr Hauschka!

 What do you do in the early evening?

 This particular phase of your skin clock is all about preparing yourself for sleep.
 As the evening winds on, your skin will become more focused on entering that regenerating phase again so you may experience a boost in your microcirculation or you may even notice that your pain thresholds rises!